Franciscoletelier/FranciscoLetelier.md/README.md

 ## Mi nombre es Francisco Letelier 👋
-#### Ingeniero Comercial 💻 actualmente trabajo como subgerente de finanzas ♨️

-### Me dedico a:
+#### Commercial Engineering 💻 currently working on finance & accountability ♨️

+### Working on:
-- Actualmente terminando el Magister en Data Science.
+- Finishing the Master in Data Science.
-- Soy más lector que escritor.
-- Me gustaría trabajar investigando
-- De a poco mejorando mis habilidades en Data Science

 ___